NuGet/docs.microsoft.com-nuget/docs/create-packages/Sign-a-Package.md

 > [!Warning]
 > Packages signed with untrusted certificates will be considered as unsigned, and will be installed without any warning or issue as any other unsigned package.

+## More information

+To learn more about package signing see the [Signed Packages Reference](../reference/Signed-Packages-Reference.md)s